salehparsa/terraform-linode-k8s-action/README.md

 [Linode](https://www.linode.com/products/kubernetes/) provides a fast and simple Kubernetes cluster deployments and they even recently started to update their terraform provider to support provisioning via [terraform](https://registry.terraform.io/providers/linode/linode/latest/docs/resources/lke_cluster)

+This repository is using Terraform cloud and my personal workspace as a backend configuration.

 ## Structure of the files

 This folder contains: